OperationFman/Game-Of-Life/README.md

 ## Installation
-* Clone or downbload this repo
+* Clone or download this repository
-* Open the file directory
+* Open the file directory where you saved it
 * Install NodeJS found here: https://nodejs.org/en/
-* Open a terminal/cmd/powershell and install http-server with this line of code `npm install -g http-server`
+* Open a terminal/cmd/powershell and install http-server with this line of code:
+    `npm install -g http-server`
-* Run the server with `http-server`
+* Run the server with:
+    `http-server`

 To edit, open sketch.js